Ragerlab/Script_for_Cytokine-Signature-Clusters-as-a-Tool-to-Compare-Changes-associated-with-Tobacco-Product-/README.md

 ## Cotinine Analysis (not in manuscript)
 - Running Spearman correlation tests to determine association between cytokine and cotinine concentrations across compartments.

+## Demograhic Eigencytokines & Clustered Demographics Distribution Analysis (not in manuscript)
+- Based on the results from the 'Cytokine Demographics Distribution Comparison',  eigencytokines were found using male subjects only followed by running Wilcoxon Rank sum tests between male non-smokers and e-cigarette users.
+<i> For clarification, this version isn't in the manuscript.
+This was done to QC code that was previously written. </i>